Absolute values and tensor powers of irreducible characters: Introduction

 \item[(b)] Both sides of (1.5) converge to $ \gamma/n$ when $ t $ goes to infinity \item[(c)] (cf. \cite{COUL}-\cite{NAI}).
 When $t$ approaches infinity, both sides of (1.5') obviously converge to one and, therefore

 \item[(d)] (cf. \cite{He}). $ \left(\frac{\gamma}{n}\right)^{t} $ and $ \frac {a_{1,t}/n^{t} - |K|/|G|} {|C_0|/|G|}$ are asymptotically equal as functions of $ t $ \end{enumerate} \end{theorem}

 A simple proof of this result will be presented below.
-We would like, however, to point out immediately that the upper bound in (1.5) follows directly from Markov inequality.
-Indeed, by Markov inequality (cf. e.g. \cite{B})
+We would like, however, to point out that the upper bound in (1.5) follows directly from Markov inequality (cf. e.g. \cite{B}) as follows

 for any $ t > 0 $ where $ \mathbb{E}_{G} (|\chi|^{t} ) = a_{1,t} $ by Lemma 1.1.

 \begin{corollary} $ a_{1,t}/n^{t} \; \geq \; |K|/|G| $ for any $ t \geq 0 $ \end{corollary} Another corollary (from the proof) of Theorem 1.1 (see section 3) provides upper bounds for all absolute values (1.1) of the character $\chi$ \begin{corollary}